-Interview conducted via PMs metal-archives.com forum, July 2011.
+Interview conducted via PM on the metal-archives.com forum, July 2011.

 WULF: Congratulations on the successful execution of your new album, “Xullux”.
 I definitely enjoyed listening to this album, especially from a promising new band from Slovenia!
 How has the reception been for this album so far?
 What were you aiming to accomplish with “Xullux”?
 Do you feel like you successfully completed these goals?